dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## `scalacheck` instances

+[`magnolify/scalacheck`](https://github.com/spotify/magnolify/tree/main/scalacheck/src) used to be my go-to option, but at the time of writing it doesn't support Scala 3.

+While writing this article, I discovered [MartinHH/scalacheck-derived](https://github.com/MartinHH/scalacheck-derived).
+I haven't yet tested it on a project.

-As already pointed out, there's no good solution currently. [`magnolify/scalacheck`](https://github.com/spotify/magnolify/tree/main/scalacheck/src) used to be an option, but at the time of writing it doesn't support Scala 3.
-You might attempt to implement derivation via `magnolia` on your own, or else revert to writing instances manually.
+You might otherwise attempt to implement derivation via `magnolia` on your own, or else revert to writing instances manually.

 # Configuration management